Chapter 28: A New Journey

 Then he tapped the Dot behind his ear.
 “It says I’m late — again — good thing I’m a doctor; it’s expected.”

 Dr. B. refilled his coffee again before darting off.

-In Ramses, fall was turning into winter, fading past into shadow and delivering the colors of an uncertain future.
+In Ramses, fall was turning into winter, the past was fading into shadow and the future presented its uncertain colors.

-After Dr. B. left, Garcia sat alone in the hospital break room, musing about how two months had gone by since visiting his family.
+Garcia sat alone in the hospital break room after Dr. B. left, musing about how two months had quickly gone by since visiting his family.

 In Paris, Garcia had not told his mother that AnnaMaria was pregnant.

-When she found out later, she called him, “Manny, I’m finally getting my grand-daughter.
-She’s expecting in the spring.”
+When she found out, she called him, “Manny, I’m finally getting my grand-daughter.
+We’re expecting in the spring.”

-The excitement in her voice had flowed over many connections from Paris to Ramses overwhelming any technological disruption.
+The excitement in her voice had overflowed many connections from Paris to Ramses overwhelming any technological disruption.

 “She said you knew already,” his mother added.